mjrahul07/details/README.md

  MySQL client was used.\
  Java Persistence API was used for adding and modifying database.\
  Postman tool was used for verifying api.\
+ For verifying POST -> In Postman under Body, Select raw and also change to JSON in dropdown menu.\
  SQL file present in sql folder.
-Run the sql file in MySQL first to create the database.
+Run the sql file in MySQL first to create the database else error will occur while running Postman.